 BLOOM Association, led by Pew Fellow and Goldman Prize Winner Claire Nouvian, has been an influential voice arguing for the halting and reversing of marine degradation globally.
-BLOOM works to protect the oceans by producing, using and interpreting up-to-date science to highlight how overfishing and destructive fishing practices are devastating marine life.
+This organisation works to protect the oceans by producing, using and interpreting up-to-date science to highlight how overfishing and destructive fishing practices are devastating marine life.

 BLOOM creates vibrant and media-savvy campaigns to win public support for its national and global advocacy around marine stewardship and conservation-oriented fisheries management.
 It has four priorities: the deep seas; fisheries subsidies; small-scale fisheries; and education.